 Amount Unspent (in Rs.)
-Total Amount Spent for the Financial Year (in Rs.)
-Total Amount trans CSR Account as pe • Amount transferred to any fund specified under Schedule VI as per second proviso to Section 135(5) Amount Date of transfer Name of the Fund Amount Date of transfer Rs.
+Total Amount Spent for the Financial Year (in Rs.) · Amount Date of transfer Name of the Fund Amount Date of transfer Rs.
 3,75,47,958 NIL

 (b) Details of CSR amount spent against ongoing projects for the Financial Year: